 You should assess a late charge only if the client was on notice, at the outset, that you reserved the right to do so.
 If you have a written agreement with the client, it should specify how long they have to pay and the flat fee or monthly finance charge for paying late.
 You should include the same language on your invoices by including the phrase "accounts not paid within __ days of the date of the invoice are subject to a __% monthly finance charge."
 Never, never describe the fee as a “penalty” for late payment; it’s a tip-off to a judge that the amount you’re charging is meant to punish the debtor, not compensate you for your losses, which can result in the court refusing to enforce your provision.
 If your written agreement and invoice did not include provisions regarding late fees, you likely cannot impose finance charges.

-A late fee is normally assessed as a monthly finance charge.
-Figuring out what to charge is a two-step process.
-First, divide the annual interest rate you want to charge as a late fee by 12 to determine your monthly interest rate.
+A late fee is normally assessed as a monthly finance charge, which you can calculate by completing two steps.
+First, divide the annual interest rate set in your agreement as a late fee by 12 to determine your monthly interest rate.
 Next, multiply this monthly rate by the amount due to determine the amount of the monthly late fee.
-For example, if the annual interest rate is 12%, the monthly interest rate is 1%.
-If a client owed you $10,000, you'd multiply this amount by 1% to figure out how much the client owes you every month as a late charge.
-One percent of $10,000 is $100, so the client would owe you an extra $100 for every month his payment was late.